Audius React Native Migration

 At the time, using a WebView was definitely the right choice.

-But over time, it became clear that the WebView-based mobile experience was not ideal for users in a few different ways:
+Over time it became clear that the WebView-based mobile experience was not ideal for users:

 • Performance was lacking, especially for animations and transitions, which were capped at 30 frames per second